rhysseddon/Flags-Quiz-MS2-Project-/README.md

 with a choice of 5 flags, 10 flags, 50 flags or even all 193 flags of the world.
 - A high score feature could be added later where on returning to the site the user can see their highest score from previous games.
 - A high score rankings feature could also be added where users can compare their scores with the high scores from other users.
+- Different difficulty levels.
+To allow the user to build up their knowledge incrementally.

 ## Game
 ### Start